wp-oop/transient-cache/README.md

 prefix of `_transient_timeout_` to the option name, which together with the 1-char separator is 20 chars.
 Using anything greater than this length will result in potentially devastating behaviour described in [Trac #15058][].

-In any case, the general recommendation is to not use cache keys longer than 64 chars, as this is the minimal length required for support by the PSR-16 spec.
+In any case, the general recommendation is that **consumers SHOULD NOT use cache keys longer than 64 chars**, as this is the minimal length required for support by the PSR-16 spec.
 Using anything longer than that will cause consumers to become dependent on implementation detail, which breaks interoperability.
 Given that, **the cache pool name SHOULD NOT exceed 107 chars**.

 #### Value Length
 The storage backend (WP options) [declares][2] the corresponding field to be of type [`LONGTEXT`][], which